Phone scammers exposed: A web of deceit across the region

 “But in reality, behind each phone call is an international network spanning China and Taiwan (to) Southeast Asia.
 While this call centre has been shut down, who knows where the next one will spring up?”

-It is a game of cat and mouse, as phone scams are evolving.
+It is a never-ending game of cat and mouse as phone scams evolve.

 Watch this two-part special here.
 Talking Point airs on Channel 5 every Thursday at 9.30pm.